 \begin{itemize} \item If the stratum is $\mathcal{H}(n,n,-2p)$ or $\mathcal{H}(n,n,-p,-p)$.
 There is a hyperelliptic connected component.
 The corresponding minimal stratum $\mathcal{H}(2n,*)$ has one hyperelliptic component and at least one nonhypereliptic component.
 It is easy to see that breaking up the singularity of degree $2n$ into two singularities of degree $n$, from a nonhyperelliptic translation surface gives a surface in a nonhyperelliptic connected component.
 So, the stratum $\mathcal{H}(n,n,*)$ has one hyperelliptic connected component and at least one nonhyperelliptic connected component. \item If the set of degrees of poles and zeroes is of even type, we know from Theorem~\ref{th:str:min} that the minimal stratum has two nonhyperelliptic components (and possibly one hyperelliptic).
-Breaking up the singularity into even degree singularities preserves the spin structure, which therefore gives at least two nonhyperelliptic components in the stratum. \end{itemize} From the above description, we obtain lower bounds on the number of connected component.
-In particular, we see that if the degree of zeroes and poles are both of hyperelliptic and even type, $\mathcal{H}$ as at least, so exactly, three connected components.
-Also, if the the set of degrees of zeroes and poles are of hyperelliptic or even type, $\mathcal{H}$ as at least two connected components.
+Breaking up the singularity into even degree singularities preserves the spin structure, which therefore gives at least two nonhyperelliptic components in the stratum. \end{itemize} From the above description, we obtain lower bounds on the number of connected components.
+In particular, we see that if the degrees of zeroes and poles are both of hyperelliptic and even type, $\mathcal{H}$ as at least, so exactly, three connected components.
+Also, if the set of degrees of zeroes and poles is of hyperelliptic or even type, $\mathcal{H}$ has at least two connected components.